iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 }
 ```

-As this is is a recursive function using `window.requestAnimationFrame` we first check if we need to break out of the loop.
-Next we the current frame of the webcam similarly to how we previously grabbed images to gather data for the classes.
-Next we essentially call the `predict` method on the model to get a value for each class from 0 to 1 on how confident it is that the class matches.
+As this is a recursive function using `window.requestAnimationFrame` we first check if we need to break out of the loop.
+Next we grab the current frame of the webcam similarly to how we previously grabbed images to gather data for the classes.
+Next, we essentially call the `predict` method on the model to get a value for each class from 0 to 1 on how confident it is that the class matches.
 The results might look something like `[0.39075496792793274, 0.6091347932815552, 0.00011020545935025439]` indicating that this is most likely the second class with hints of the first class.
-Finally we take this values and store it so we can display progress bars under each class to visualise how certain it is that the current webcam frame is for that class.
+Finally, we take these values and store them so we can display progress bars under each class to visualise how certain it is that the current webcam frame is for that class.

 ## The final result